fionnmccarthy/pands-problem-sheet/README.md

     print("It is the weekend, yay!")
 ```
 ### Solution:
-1. From teheresearch I fount the module datetime can be used to work with dates as date objects.
+1. From the research I found the module datetime can be used to work with dates as date objects.
-2. In orde to get what day of the week it is we used datetime.datetime.today().weekday().
-This will return the number (0 to 6) day of the week from the timestamp of execution.
+2. In order to get what day of the week it is we used datetime.datetime.today().weekday().
+This will return the number (0 to 6) day of the week from the datetime of execution of teh script.
 3. Monday was 0 and Sunday was 6, therefore 0 to 4 were weekdays and 5 to 6 were weekends.
 4. Using the above an if statement was used, if today the day number from the current datetime was less than 5 it would be a week day or else it would be a weekend.
 ### References: